 For how long and in what capacity have you know the applicant?
 If you have experience with the applicant in an academic setting, please comment on their academic performance and potential.
 Finally, any relevant information you would like to share is welcome.

 We would appreciate your opinion on the candidate’s career achievements, strengths and weaknesses, initiative, creativity, their ability to contribute in a peer-to-peer learning environment, and how the program fits with the candidate’s career aspirations.

 The sponsoring organization should prepare one letter that identifies all team members with their current roles and responsibilities, and the expected benefits of sending them as a team.
 On their individual applications, each team member should indicate that they are part of a team, and one team member should submit the letter from the sponsoring organization.

-Tuition and fees for the Executive Master in Healthcare Leadership Class of 2022 (beginning study September 2020) are $92,000 USD.
+Tuition and fees for the Master's in Healthcare Leadership Class of 2022 (beginning study September 2020) are $92,000 USD.
 Travel and lodging for residential sessions and any required books and materials are additional.